hsch/blurhash-java/README.md

 - https://central.sonatype.org/pages/gradle.html
 - https://central.sonatype.org/pages/working-with-pgp-signatures.html

-Some additional tipps and tricks might be needed.
+Some additional tips and tricks might be needed.

 Note that with recent GPG versions, you might need to export the secret keyring to a local file: